magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/run1/error_debug.md

 - No run errors but graphite atom getting distorted as well as, temperature not correct in NVT , as well as spherical droplet formed when infact cylindrical droplet is expected.
   > Change bond style and run
   > Forgot to setforce equal to zero.
 It is necessary ?  , even if we are not integrating C positions.
-  > Fix using the run 0 , and scaling as suggested in LAMMPS tutorial.
+  > Fix using the run 0 , and scaling as suggested in LAMMPS tutorial --> Didn't help

+The reason for tempearture being wrong is I am pringing the temperature of the whole system ,when infact only the water molecules are moving.